NoraAlsaadi/Hotel_Booking_Cancellation_Prediction-EDA-/README.md

 # Tools
 •	Numpy and Pandas for data manipulation.
-•	Matplotlib and Seaborn for plotting
+•	Matplotlib and Seaborn for plotting.